-The government announced the £225 million fund earlier in 2020.
+The government announced the £225 million fund in early 2020.
 This came after more people started walking and cycling during the coronavirus (COVID-19) pandemic.

 We hope that more people will choose walking or cycling alongside public transport as their preferred modes of travel.